 The assessment was carried out remotely as a preventative measure to negate the impact of COVID-19, protecting both the auditor and Parseq’s key workers on site.
 The process involved a new way of working including several video calls, conference calls and a video-hosted site walk through for the Qualified Security Assessor.
 This also formed part of PCI audit controls which have taken place at Parseq throughout the year.

-Parseq Managing Director, Craig Naylor-Smith, said: “To achieve continued PCI compliance, and to be one of the first to attain this remotely with NCC Group during a period of major disruption for businesses across the UK, is an exceptional accomplishment.
+Parseq CEO, Craig Naylor-Smith, said: “To achieve continued PCI compliance, and to be one of the first to attain this remotely with NCC Group during a period of major disruption for businesses across the UK, is an exceptional accomplishment.

 “It’s testament to our business continuity plans, levels of resilience and the commitment of our people that has made this possible.
 It also provides our clients with secure payment reassurance and upholds the compliance standards we pride ourselves on.”